Beach Dodgeball Rules

 - Subs who are not on the roster are allowed to play, but need to sign a waiver before the game (get one from your league rep)

-- You need at least four players to start of the game — at least one female and one male.
+- You need at least four players to start of the game.
 If you don’t have the minimum, you lose by default.

 - The game is played on a beach volleyball court with no net.